mshafer1/website/_Blog/backup_strategies_and_what_counts.md

 </tbody>
 </table>

-Here, there’s a 100% chance that the files are fine, as long as I then take action to make more copies and/or repair the RAID array by replacing the failed drive.
+Here, there’s a 100% chance that the files are fine, as long as you then take action to make more copies and/or repair the RAID array by replacing the failed drive.

 The story is actually the same for RAID-5, and RAID-Z1: when a single drive dies, the data is <b>at risk</b> (not lost).